- 1 Week trek

 Basic First Aid and Medicine kit.

 Travel insurance cum Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your return journey to NJP/Bagdogra for a duration of 7 days.
+It covers your trek as well as NJP to NJP, for a duration of 7 days.

 Still/Video camera charges inside the Singalila National Park.